Deep Spatial Domain Generalization: Introduction

 In order to address the above challenges, we propose a generic framework for deep spatial domain generalization, which generates the predictive models for any unseen spatial domains.
 More specifically, to address the first challenge, we propose a novel spatial interpolation graph neural network (SIGNN) to learn the spatial embedding of each location and the relationships between them in the training set and infer the spatial embedding of unseen locations during the test phase.
 The spatial embedding of the target location is then used to decode the parameterized model directly without training data on the target location.
 This solves the second challenge.
 Our contribution includes \begin{itemize} \item \textbf{We propose a framework for spatial domain generalization.} The framework doesn't assume the data distribution and learns the spatial embeddings for all the locations in the training set in an end-to-end manner.
-It is also compatible with general predictive task models such as regression models and multi-layer perceptrons (MLP). \item \textbf{We develop spatial interpolation graph neural network.} It handles spatial data as a graph and uses the edge representation to learn the spatial embedding on each node and their relationships by doing graph convolution operations.
+It is also compatible with general predictive task models such as regression models and multi-layer perceptrons (MLP). \item \textbf{We develop the spatial interpolation graph neural network.} It handles spatial data as a graph and uses the edge representation to learn the spatial embedding on each node and their relationships by doing graph convolution operations.
 It also interpolates the spatial embedding at any location so our method can generalize to unseen locations.

-\item \textbf{We conduct extensive experiments.} We validated the efficacy of our method on thirteen real-world datasets for classification and regression tasks.
+\item \textbf{We conduct extensive experiments.} We validated the efficacy of our method on ten real-world datasets for classification and regression tasks.
 Our method outperforms state-of-the-art models on most of the tasks. \end{itemize}